aristosv/lampstack-wordpress/README.md

 You will also be given 2 more options:
 - use a gmail account for php mail functionality
 - secure your website with a Let's Encrypt certificate

-As soon as the script is done you can visit your domain URL and start the WordPress wizard.